 David has stood on display at Florence’s Galleria dell’Accademia since 1873.
 But as more and more tourists were drawn to take in the wonder of David, the Italian government began to itch to define the national treasure’s ownership.
 In 2010, the Italian government began a campaign to solidify its claim to the iconic marble statue.

 Does the statue belong to the city of Florence or the nation of Italy?
-An ongoing court case is burrowing through the history of both to decide.
-Florence mayor Matteo Renzi declared, "This is a new instance of David versus Goliath.
-Our battle is for a different way of managing the cultural patrimony of a city that lives off culture."
-Perhaps it's time to point David's eyes to Rome once more.
+A court case burrowed through the history of both in an attempt to figure it out.
+Florence’s then-mayor Matteo Renzi declared, “This is a new instance of David versus Goliath.
+Our battle is for a different way of managing the cultural patrimony of a city that lives off culture.”
+The dispute doesn’t seem to have been resolved.